1. Home

 Reduce and Reuse

-In line with Shiseido’s 5Rs packaging development policy, we are reducing the amount of plastic we use by optimizing the size of packaging to suit the product, reducing packaging weight, and offering refillable packaging.
+We understand that the Earth's resources are limited.
+In line with Shiseido’s 5Rs packaging development policy, we are reducing the amount of plastic we use and reducing our impact on the environment by such as optimizing the size of packaging to suit the product, reducing packaging weight and offering refillable packaging.
+Compared to 2019, the average weight of a plastic packaging was reduced by 18% in 2023.

-Our Life Cycle Assessment shows that refillable packaging significantly lowers resource use, waste, and CO₂ emissions compared to continuously disposing of regular (primary) packaging.
-In order to make a significant contribution to reducing the burden on the environment, we aim to promote the development of these products widely, not only in Japan but also on a global scale.
+Refillable packaging significantly reduces resource use.
+By encouraging the reuse of main packaging, it is possible to reduce the total amount of plastic used for packaging.
+Our Life Cycle Assessment confirms that refillable packaging lowers resource use and waste and significantly reduces CO₂ emissions compared to the continuous disposal of regular (primary) packaging.
+To significantly contribute to the reduction of the environmental impact, we aim to promote the development of these products widely, not only in Japan but also on a global scale.

 2. *2:The new packaging technology was developed chiefly by Amcor.
 Shiseido worked with Yoshino Kogyosho, a company that has put the technology to use, to jointly develop cosmetic packaging.

-SHISEIDO, Clé de Peau Beauté and ELIXIR.
+SHISEIDO and Clé de Peau Beauté.
 Left: main container, Right: refill/ refill container.

 Recycle

-In 2022, a number of our brands launched products with packaging that is easier to recycle, including our prestige skincare brands SHISEIDO and Clé de Peau Beauté.
-In addition, the tube packaging for SIDEKICK-a cosmetics brand launched for young male consumers in 2022―is made of easily recyclable aluminum.
+In 2023, a number of our brands launched products with packaging that is easier to recycle, including SHISEIDO and Clé de Peau Beauté.
+In addition, the tube packaging for SIDEKICK — a cosmetics brand launched for young male consumers in 2022 — is made of easily recyclable aluminum.

 SIDEKICK